raul-izquierdo/english/sources/vocabulary/By Topic/Sports and Exercise.$.md

     ?
 Van empatados : `They're level`
 van empatados a <número> = It's <number> all
     ?
 Van empatados a uno/dos/... : `It's one-all` - `It's two-all`

 empate (finalizado)= draw
     ?
 El partido acabó en empate : `The match ended in a draw`

-van perdiendo = they are losing `They are losing 1-0`

 ganar
     = beat (a personas: equipo/individuo)